‘Bachelor In Paradise’ Star Tia Booth Says Colton Underwood Isn’t Ready To Be ‘The Bachelor’

 Tia Booth seems to have just spoiled her own Bachelor in Paradise season.
-The ABC reality star, who is currently involved in a romance with Colton Underwood on summertime spinoff series, is weighing in on the rampant rumors that her boyfriend is expected to be announced as the next star of The Bachelor.
+The ABC reality star, who is currently involved in a romance with Colton Underwood on the summertime spinoff series, is weighing in on the rampant rumors that her boyfriend is expected to be announced as the next star of The Bachelor.

 Booth told Entertainment Tonight she doesn’t think Underwood is in the right place in his life to be The Bachelor.